Illinois State Senator Suzy Glowiak Hilton

 A study by the University of Chicago found that 4.2 million youth and young adults experienced homelessness during a 12-month period, and that nearly 29% of all young adults who experienced homelessness were enrolled in college or another educational program at the time.

-Glowiak Hilton’s legislation requires each institution to appoint a Housing and Opportunities Useful for Students' Excellence (H.O.U.S.E.) liaison.
+Glowiak Hilton’s legislation requires each institution to appoint a Housing and Opportunities Useful for Students' Excellence (HOUSE) liaison.
 Their responsibilities would include identifying appropriate services, understanding aid eligibility, tracking graduation and retention rates, reporting the number of students using homelessness resources, and developing a plan to provide access to on-campus housing between academic breaks to homeless students enrolled at the institution.

 Under the legislation, higher education institutions would also be required to provide information about available services and assistance regarding homelessness in financial aid and admission packets, as well as on the institution's website.

-“Stable housing is the basis for academic and social opportunities,” Glowiak Hilton said.
-“Creating this position is an important step on a long-term path toward eliminating homelessness among our children once and for all.”
+“Stable housing is foundational to academic and social success,” Glowiak Hilton said.
+“Creating this position is one step toward combatting homelessness for students and ensuring they have access to better opportunities.”

 Category: Press Releases